Tell us a bit about your org and what you'd like to explore.

 We are currently raising our Pre-Seed round to fund this 18-24 month plan.
 Click on any date to see the details.

-Design, counsel alignment (ADGM), pilot scoping, team expansion.
+Design, counsel alignment (DIFC), pilot scoping, team expansion.

 Status: Pre-Seed Round open.